rremple/intervalidus/readme.md

 ## Internals and extras

-Both the mutable and immutable variants of `Data`, `DataMulti`, and `DataVersioned` use three mutable data structures internally for managing state, two of which are custom:
+Both the mutable and immutable variants of `Data`, `DataMulti`, and `DataVersioned` use three mutable data structures internally for managing state, two of which are custom (in the `collection` subproject):

 - A mutable standard library `TreeMap`, ordered by the start of each interval.
 This allows for fast in-order retrieval in methods like `getAll`, and is essential for deterministic results in methods like `foldLeft` that use `getAll`.